josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/app-routing.module.ts (compose route)" path="router/src/app/app-routing.module.3.ts" region="compose"></code-example>

-In addition to the `path` and `component` properties, there's a new property called `outlet`, which is set to `'popup'`.
+In addition to the `path` and `component` properties, there is a new property called `outlet`, which is set to `'popup'`.
 This route now targets the popup outlet and the `ComposeMessageComponent` will display there.

 To give users a way to open the popup, add a "Contact" link to the `AppComponent` template.

 <code-example header="src/app/app.component.html (contact-link)" path="router/src/app/app.component.4.html" region="contact-link"></code-example>

-Although the `compose` route is configured to the "popup" outlet, that's not sufficient for connecting the route to a `RouterLink` directive.
+Although the `compose` route is configured to the "popup" outlet, that is not sufficient for connecting the route to a `RouterLink` directive.
 You have to specify the named outlet in a *link parameters array* and bind it to the `RouterLink` with a property binding.

 The *link parameters array* contains an object with a single `outlets` property whose value is another object keyed by one \(or more\) outlet names.
-In this case there is only the "popup" outlet property and its value is another *link parameters array* that specifies the `compose` route.
+In this case there is only the "popup" outlet property and the associated value is another *link parameters array* that specifies the `compose` route.

 In other words, when the user clicks this link, the router displays the component associated with the `compose` route in the `popup` outlet.